What is a Sexologist?

 3. Healing from Mistrust and Betrayal:

 A breach in the relationship trust, often caused by infidelity, can create an emotional gap that can significantly impact a couple’s ability to trust each other and be intimate.
-Through tailored exercises, a sexologist will help couples rebuild trust and rekindle intimacy in a healthy, and compassionate way.
+Through tailored exercises, a professional will help couples rebuild trust and rekindle intimacy in a healthy, and compassionate way.

 4. Mindful and Sensual Practices:

-Clinical sexologists will commonly incorporate mindfulness of their partner, body awareness, and suggest tough exercises to help couples reconnect on a physical and emotional level.
+Clinical educators will commonly incorporate mindfulness of their partner, body awareness, and suggest tough exercises to help couples reconnect on a physical and emotional level.
 These techniques can help to stimulate passion and desires, that can aid couples in rediscovering the pleasure of being fully present with each other.

 5. Tailored Solutions: